 Norman Platnick Award for Taxonomic Research

 The award criteria will be based on the quantity and/or quality of taxonomic publications that have been published or have been accepted for publication.
 The main judging criteria will be that the applicant's publication record shows a strong commitment to morphological taxonomy.
 The quality of the research, and creativity in approach and dissemination that strives to keep taxonomy relevant, will also be considered.
-This award will also be judged on performance relative to timeframe/opportunity (e.g., the existing support available for an applicant’s research and/or relevant career interruptions due to other commitments will be taken into consideration).
+This award will also be judged on performance relative to timeframe/opportunity (e.g., the existing support available for an applicant’s research and/or relevant career interruptions due to other commitments or challenges will be taken into consideration).

 The award honors the late Dr. Norman Platnick whose prowess and tenacity greatly advanced systematic research into spiders and other arachnids.
 The American Arachnological Society acknowledges the support of Dr. Platnick’s family in making this bequest.